Key Points

 Your provider may recommend these vaccinations before you get pregnant:

 HPV (stands for human papillomavirus).
-HPV is the most common sexually transmitted infection (also called STI, sexually transmitted disease or STD) in this country.
-An STI is an infection you can get from having unprotected sex or intimate physical contact with someone who is infected.
-HPV can cause genital warts or cervical cancer.
-You can’t get the HPV vaccine during pregnancy, so if you need it, get it before you get pregnant.
+HPV is one of the most common sexually transmitted infections (also called STI, sexually transmitted disease or STD) in the U.S. You can’t get the HPV vaccine during pregnancy, so if you need it, get it before you get pregnant.

 Measles spreads easily and can cause rash, cough and fever.
 It can be harmful during pregnancy and can cause miscarriage.
-Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.
 Mumps can cause fever, headache and swollen glands in the face and neck.
 Rubella can cause mild flu-like symptoms and a rash.
-It can cause serious problems during pregnancy, like miscarriage, stillbirth, premature birth or congenital rubella syndrome (also called CRS).
-Stillbirth is when a baby dies in the womb after 20 weeks of pregnancy.
-CRS may cause a baby to be born with one or more birth defects, including heart defects, vision problems and hearing problems
+It can cause serious problems during pregnancy, like miscarriage, stillbirth, preterm birth or congenital rubella syndrome (also called CRS).
+CRS may cause a baby to be born with one or more birth defects, including heart defects, vision problems and hearing problems.

 Varicella (also called chickenpox).
 Chickenpox spreads easily and can cause itchy skin, rash and fever.
-If you get chickenpox during pregnancy, it can cause birth defects.
-Birth defects are health conditions that are present at birth.
-They change the shape or function of one or more parts of the body.
-Birth defects can cause problems in overall health, how the body develops or how the body works.
+If you get chickenpox during pregnancy, it can cause birth defects, which can cause problems in overall health, how the body develops or how the body works.
 If you’re thinking about getting pregnant and haven’t had chickenpox or been vaccinated for it, tell your provider.
 This vaccination isn’t safe to get during pregnancy.
 If you need it, get it before you get pregnant.
 Wait 1 month after you get this vaccination to get pregnant.

 Other vaccinations.
 Your provider may recommend vaccinations to protect you against other diseases, depending on your risk.
 These include:

-• Haemophilus Influenzae Type b (also called Hib).
+- Haemophilus Influenzae Type b (also called Hib).
 This is a serious disease caused by bacteria.
 It can cause meningitis, pneumonia, other serious infections and death.
-Bacteria are tiny organisms that live in and around your body.
-Some bacteria are good for your body, and others can make you sick.

 What vaccinations are recommended during pregnancy?